 Your care usually includes one or more or a combination of treatments.
-You have all of these at Guy’s and St Thomas’.
+You have all of these at Guy’s or St Thomas's Hospital:

-- Surgery: To completely remove the tumour you have a surgical resection at Guy’s Hospital.
+- Surgery: To completely remove the tumour you have a surgical resection.
 After surgery you may need chemotherapy.